 Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry (工业互联网与船舶行业融合应用参考指南), Ministry of Industry and Information Technology, June 5, 2025

-The reference guide outlines a “155N” fused application development strategy for the Industrial Internet and the shipbuilding industry.
-The strategy aims to “comprehensively enhance digitalization across all aspects of shipbuilding including design, production, and management; promote High Quality Development; and build a modernized shipbuilding system with world-leading digital capabilities.”
+The reference guide organizes its implementation strategy around a “155N” framework for the fused application of the Industrial Internet and the shipbuilding industry.
+The goal is to comprehensively improve digitalization across shipbuilding design, production, management, and supply chain coordination; promote High Quality Development; and build a modernized shipbuilding system with world-leading digital capabilities.

 Still Early, but Moving Fast